padrinobook/padrinobook/01-introduction.md

 #### Heroku

 The [Heroku cloud application platform](http://www.heroku.com/ "ruby gem") enables you to deploy your Padrino / Ruby application on the Heroku platform.
-It manage the database creation, installation of the gems - difficult configurations tasks are handled by this platform.
+It manages the database creation and installation of the gems - difficult configurations tasks are handled by this platform.
 Heroku is so attractive that even the creator of Ruby, [Yukihiro Matsumoto](http://blog.heroku.com/archives/2011/7/12/matz_joins_heroku/ "Yukihiroatsumoto"), works as *Chief Architect of Ruby* on this platform.